Stackclash/5e-vault/5. Mechanics/Classes/Barbarian Path Of The Totem Warrior.md

 - **Wolf**

-    While you're raging, you can use a bonus action on your turn to knock a Large or smaller creature [[Conditions#prone|prone]] when you hit it with melee weapon attack.
+    While you're raging, you can use a bonus action on your turn to knock a Large or smaller creature [[\5.
+Mechanics\Rules\Conditions.md#prone|prone]] when you hit it with melee weapon attack.